List of His Dark Materials and The Book of Dust characters: Serafina Pekkala

 Serafina Pekkala is a clan queen of the witches of Lake Enara who, along with her snow goose dæmon Kaisa, is closely associated with Lyra and her journey.
 She assists Lyra in her fight at Bolvangar and throughout His Dark Materials, travelling into other worlds and attempting to heal Will Parry.
 At the end of The Amber Spyglass, she names Will's dæmon, and encourages Will and Lyra's dæmons to return to them.

-Serafina claims to be three hundred years old or more.
+Serafina claims to be three hundred years old or more, Although this is not considered old for witches.
 Before the events of La Belle Sauvage, Farder Coram saved her life from an attack by another witch's dæmon, and they became lovers.
 They had a son who died from a disease from the East.

 Pullman claimed on the BBC World Service programme World Book Club in December 2005, that Serafina's name came from a Finnish telephone directory.
 In context, Pullman was teasing the audience, however the claim has since been repeated on several fan-sites.
 Later in the same programme and in a speech made in Dundee, he said that the name came from a list of politicians living in Copenhagen.